 Understanding your Body Mass Index (a measure of obesity)

 All clients over the age of 13 should be screened for tobacco use at every health care visit.
+By helping teens and young adults avoid using tobacco, we will help them live longer and healthier lives.
+We can make the next generation tobacco free.

 If you would like free help from a personal coach to stop using tobacco products, visit Colorado QuitLine or call 800-QuitNow (800-784-8669).